quanvo87/BlueCryptor-Sample/README.md

+# 🚫 This project is no longer maintained.

 # BlueCryptor-Sample

-🚫 This project is no longer maintained.

 Learn to use BlueCryptor